Last Updated on March 25, 2021

-The first half of 2020 has been severely challenging for many people.
+The past year has been severely challenging for many people.
 COVID-19 has prompted social isolation, unemployment, and financial hardship.
 People have been managing the fear and anxiety caused by a new disease, abrupt life changes, and an unpredictable future.
-Meanwhile, shelter in place has brought families into close quarters and left others on their own, creating additional tension and stress.
+Meanwhile, periods of quarantine and “shelter in place” have brought families into close quarters and left others on their own, creating additional tension and stress.

 Taken together, these issues add up to a looming mental health crisis, and many Americans have been turning to alcohol to soothe feelings of stress, depression, and anxiety.
 According to the Associated Press, alcohol sales increased 55% in mid-March 2020, compared with the previous year.

 It seems as good a time as any to address the relationship between alcohol and mental health, and what you need to know.
 Below, we’ll discuss some of the most common mental health issues during crises like COVID-19, and the effects of alcohol on each.